Protect your data

 Expert Tip

-Write a detailed subject line that informs your recipient why you're writing.
-It should include important information regarding the meeting such as your name, the meeting's original date, and the position for which you were applying.
+If you’re sending an email, write a detailed subject line that informs your recipient why you're writing.
+It should include important information such as your name, the meeting's original date, and the position for which you were applying.
 A more detailed subject line increases your chances that your message gets noticed and read promptly.

 Key takeaways

-Rescheduling an interview is not a decision to be taken lightly, but it’s also not the end of the world.
-When done professionally and politely, most hiring managers will be happy to work it out with you.
-(And don’t forget to follow up afterward!)
-Everyone has emergencies from time to time, and knowing how to handle this situation can increase your chances of getting in front of the interview and getting the job you want.
+1. Rescheduling an interview is not a decision to be taken lightly, but when done professionally and politely, most hiring managers will be happy to work it out with you.

 Share this article